rimadevwork/myinstagram-fullstack/README.md

 Ease of Integration: UUIDs make it easier to integrate with external systems, APIs, or services that require unique identifiers.
 Non-Sequential IDs: Unlike database-generated IDs (e.g., auto-increment integers), UUIDs are harder to predict, adding a layer of security for APIs where IDs are exposed.

 UUID.randomUUID() generates a UUID using a random number generator.
 For UUID version 4, the collision probability is extremely low due to the large size of the UUID (128 bits).
 It has around 2^122 possible combinations, which makes the chance of a collision negligible.
 However, to ensure that UUID collisions are impossible, we will create a unique index in your MongoDB collection: db.users.createIndex({ uuid: 1 }, { unique: true });

+# Custom Exceptions
+I will create custom exceptions for different error scenarios.
+For instance:
+1. UserNotFoundException for cases when the user is not found during login or other operations.
+2. InvalidPasswordException for failed authentication due to incorrect passwords.
+3. AccountLockedException for cases where the user’s account is temporarily locked due to failed login attempts.
+4. EmailAlreadyTakenException for duplicate email errors during signup.

+HTTP Status Codes: The app uses appropriate HTTP status codes for different error scenarios:
+* 400 Bad Request for validation errors.
+* 401 Unauthorized for failed login attempts.
+* 404 Not Found when a user or resource is not found.
+* 500 Internal Server Error for unexpected issues.

+**Flow of HTTP Status Codes from the Backend to the React UI:**
+Step 1: Backend API Service (User Service) Response:
+When the User Service (or any other service) handles a request, it returns an HTTP response with a status code (e.g., 200 OK, 404 Not Found, 500 Internal Server Error) and the body (containing data or error messages).
+For example:
+200 OK indicates success and might return user data.
+404 Not Found indicates that the user was not found.
+401 Unauthorized indicates failed authentication.
+500 Internal Server Error indicates something went wrong on the server.

+Step 2: API Gateway:
+The API Gateway routes requests to the appropriate backend service (e.g., User Service).
+While the API Gateway may provide some additional functionality, such as authentication, rate limiting, or caching, it doesn't typically modify HTTP status codes unless you implement custom logic.
+It simply forwards the status code and the response body to the frontend.

+Step 3: React UI:
+React makes HTTP requests (e.g., via fetch or axios) to the backend API (through the API Gateway).
+React then checks the HTTP status code in the response and updates the UI accordingly.
+You can handle different HTTP status codes in the frontend and display appropriate UI messages or handle actions accordingly.

+**Global Error Handler:**
+A global error handler (via @ControllerAdvice in Spring or similar frameworks) is often used to catch exceptions across the app and return a standardized error response.
+This improves error consistency and helps handle issues like missing parameters or unhandled exceptions in a uniform way.
+The global error handler in a microservices-based architecture typically resides within each individual service, rather than in one centralized service.
+This allows each service to handle its specific exceptions and return appropriate error responses based on the context of the request.

 # Frontend Considerations
 React will be used to build the user interface (UI).
 The frontend interacts with the backend via the API Gateway using RESTful APIs.
 I am using React Router for client-side navigation and Axios/Fetch for making HTTP requests to the backend.